 What is Diabetic Neuropathy?

 Diabetic neuropathy (DN) is a type of nerve damage that can result in diabetic individuals.
-Typically, the nerve damage occurs in the extremities of affected individuals – known as peripheral DN (PDN) – however, there are three other types of diabetic neuropathy (autonomic neuropathy, proximal neuropathy, and mononeuropathy).
+Typically, the nerve damage occurs in the extremities of affected individuals – known as diabetic peripheral neuropathy (DPN) – however, there are three other types of diabetic neuropathy (autonomic neuropathy, proximal neuropathy, and mononeuropathy).
 While the exact cause of each type of neuropathy is unknown, researchers believe that uncontrolled hyperglycemia (elevated blood sugar) can result in increased vascular resistance leading to inadequate nutrients and oxygen being supplied to the nerves.
 Subsequently, the undernourished nerves will begin to degenerate leading to the symptoms of one of the four types of DN.
-Of the 425 million adults worldwide with diabetes, it is estimated that approximately 20% of type I diabetics and approximately 10 to 50% of type II diabetics depending on the disease duration will develop PDN.
+Of the 425 million adults worldwide with diabetes, it is estimated that approximately 20% of type I diabetics and approximately 10 to 50% of type II diabetics, depending on the disease duration, will develop DPN.

 To Download Newsletter PDF